MadMartigane/nostromo/README.md

-# nostromo
+# Nostromo
-Nostromo, an object storage like backend API
+Nostromo, an object "storage like", backend API